flavienbwk/book-devops/eng/README.md

 Be more nuanced than announcing a "major transformation plan."
 Such practices invariably frustrate many team members, fail to gain the support of all your teams, and risk undermining your credibility.
 They can also make you a hostage to your predecessor by associating you with past failed transformations.

 As discussed in the chapter "[Too big, too soon](#too-big-too-soon)," adopt a step-by-step strategy and gradually develop your intuition about who needs to be reorganized.
 Gain team buy-in by showcasing the realm of possibilities to inspire them.
 Then let them convince their peers on your behalf.
-We will delve deeper into these strategies in the chapter "[How to Convince and Keep the Faith](#how-to-convince-and-keep-the-faith)".
+We will delve deeper into these strategies in the chapter "[How to convince and keep the faith](#how-to-convince-and-keep-the-faith)".

-## Resisting technological lag
+## Refusing technological lag

 > "It's normal, we'll always be behind here."